-In 2015, my family and I decided to build a home greenhouse to expand our gardening options and growing season.
-The greenhouse we chose was a 20’x10′ unit wade with 10mm double wall polycarbonate wall and roof panels.
-We thought that the frame would be rigid enough that our greenhouse foundation could be a simple heavy wooden frame on the ground (most greenhouse kits recommend either railroad ties or a poured concrete foundation).
+In 2015, we decided to build a hobby greenhouse to extend our growing season.
+We thought that the aluminum frame would be rigid enough that our greenhouse foundation could be a simple heavy wooden frame on the ground.
+(Most greenhouse kits recommend a concrete slab foundation, or railroad ties or cinder blocks for small greenhouses.)

 Our Uber-Sturdy Greenhouse Foundation

-The greenhouse foundation design that my husband came up with is similar to frost protected deck footing.
-I’ll explain the concept and then follow up with step by step photos.
+The greenhouse foundation design resembles a frost protected deck footing.
+I'll explain the concept and then follow up with step by step photos.